April 15, 2021

-There are a number of videos with headlines like this one – what is the best supplement for 2021 or 2020 and so on.
-This one will be different than any you may have seen to date.
+There are a number of videos and articles with headlines like this one – what is the best Medicare supplement plan for 2021 or 2020 and so on.
+This article will be different than any you may have seen to date.
 I will help you identify which Medicare supplement plan that you will most likely be happiest with and I will accomplish this without showing you a table of benefits and pointing at deductibles and such.
 That’s just not necessary.
+If you want to know which Medigap Plan is the best Medicare supplement plan for you, then read on.

-People that choose the Medicare supplement route do so because they get to keep the two most important benefits of Original Medicare.
+People that choose the Medicare supplement route do so because they want to keep the two most important benefits of Original Medicare.
 What are those benefits?

 First, you are not limited by a network.
 With a Medicare supplement you can see any doctor, go to any medical facility in the U.S. or its territories, as long as they accept Original Medicare.
 That’s almost every doctor and medical facility in the country.